-Notes: 1.
+Note: 1.
 Values are guidelines only.
-Actual values are TBD

-27. Typical Characteristics
+29. Typical Characteristics

 The following charts show typical behavior.
 These figures are not tested during manufacturing.
 All current consumption measurements are performed with all I/O pins configured as inputs and with internal pull-ups enabled.
 A sine wave generator with rail-to-rail output is used as clock source.